 Interoperability in healthcare can enhance patient experience, reduce medical error rates, and lower healthcare costs, among other benefits.
 Health organizations are understanding this and turning to healthcare software development for interoperability solutions.
 According to MarketsAndMarkets, the global market of healthcare interoperability solutions is expected to jump to $4.2 billion in 2024 from $2.3 billion in 2019, rising at a CAGR of 12.6%.

 Interoperability has been an important topic in healthcare for over a decade.
 It all started in 2009, when HITECH Act was introduced and healthcare providers were strongly encouraged to adopt EHR instead of paper-based records.
+However, making an EHR interoperable is a challenge in itself.
+Let’s see what it means.

 In March 2019, HIMSS updated the definition of healthcare interoperability, to make it better suited for large healthcare ecosystems.
 HIMSS added an organizational interoperability level to the existing foundational, structural and semantic levels.